 We hold a number of financial instruments, derivatives and contracts containing embedded derivatives, which are recorded on our consolidated balance sheet at fair value with gains and losses in each period included in other comprehensive income (loss) in the year and profit for the period on our consolidated statements of income and consolidated statements of other comprehensive income, as appropriate.
 The most significant of these instruments are investments in marketable securities and metal-related forward contracts, including those embedded in our silver and gold streaming arrangements, QB2 variable consideration to IMSA and settlement receivables.
 All are subject to varying rates of taxation, depending on their nature and jurisdiction.
-Further information about our financial instruments, derivatives and contracts containing embedded derivatives and associated risks is outlined in Note 31 in our 2023 audited annual consolidated financial statements.
+Further information about our financial instruments, derivatives and contracts containing embedded financial statements.